Features

 --id purple-whale

 The checkpoint preserves the prepared environment.
-The capsule remains portable: it can be replayed against the original lease, a forked checkpoint, or a fresh lease if the command has enough setup built in.
+The capsule stays portable: it can be replayed against the original lease, a forked checkpoint, or a fresh lease if the replay command carries enough setup itself.

-The manifest keeps the durable parts small and versioned:
+The manifest keeps the durable parts small and versioned.
+A capsule captured from a failing Actions run looks like:

 capsule_version: 1